 - Excessive use of tennis shoes or boots.

-Fungal nail infections are more common in men as compared to women.
-If you have a family member with a fungal nail infection, you are more likely to develop one.
+These infections are more common in men as compared to women.
+If you have a family member with this infection, you are more likely to develop one.

 Symptoms of Fungal Infection in Nails

-Fungal nail infection may affect several nails, one entire nail, or part of a single nail.
-Below are some visible signs associated with fungal nail infections:
+It may affect several nails, one entire nail, or part of a single nail.
+Below are some visible signs associated with these infections:

 - Subungual hyperkeratosis, which is scaling under the nail.

 - Lateral onychomycosis, white or yellow streaks on the nail.